-Great content will be essential to succeeding at social media.
+Having great content to share will be essential to succeeding at social media.
 Your social media marketing plan should include a content marketing plan, comprised of strategies for content creation and content curation, as well as an editorial calendar.

 Your content marketing plan should answer the following questions:

 Make sure your calendar reflects the mission statement you’ve assigned to each social profile.
 If the purpose of your LinkedIn account is to generate leads, make sure you are sharing enough lead generation content.
-Hootsuite’s Senior Director of Social Media Jaime Stein recommends establishing a content matrix that defines what share of your profile is allocated to different types of posts.
+You can establish a content matrix that defines what share of your profile is allocated to different types of posts.
 For example:

-- 50% of your content will drive back to the blog
+- 50 percent of content will drive back to your blog

-- 25% of your content will be curated from other source
+- 25 percent of content will be curated from other sources

-- 5% of your content will be HR and culture
+- five percent of content will be about HR and culture

-- ⅓ of your social content promotes your business, converts readers, and generates profit.
+- One-third of your social content promotes your business, converts readers, and generates profit

-- ⅓ of your social content should surface and share ideas and stories from thought leaders in your industry or like-minded businesses.
+- One-third of your social content should share ideas and stories from thought leaders in your industry or like-minded businesses

-- ⅓ of your social content should be based on personal interactions and build your personal brand.
+- One-third of your social content should be personal interactions with your audience

 Step 6: Test, evaluate and adjust your social media marketing plan

-Setting the foundation for success on social media means creating a solid strategy to work from.
-The hard part is knowing where to start.
-In this 60-minute webinar, we’ll cover simple steps for getting your social media marketing plan together— from setting objectives and goals, to creating a realistic content calendar.
+In this 60-minute webinar, we cover simple steps for getting your social media marketing plan together—from setting objectives and goals, to creating a realistic content calendar.

 You’ll hear from social media professionals at Vega and the Canadian Medical Association, and learn how to:

-- Set achievable—and impactful—social media objectives and goals
+- Set achievable and impactful social media goals

-- Create your content strategy and a series of social media templates for content—plus a content plan
+- Create a content strategy and social media templates for content

 - Track, evaluate, and refine your social media marketing plan for better results